mbenson/backstage/plugins/scaffolder-backend/api-report.md

 import * as bitbucketServer from '@backstage/plugin-scaffolder-backend-module-bitbucket-server';
 import { CatalogApi } from '@backstage/catalog-client';
 import { Config } from '@backstage/config';
+import { CreatedTemplateFilter } from '@backstage/plugin-scaffolder-node';
+import { CreatedTemplateGlobal } from '@backstage/plugin-scaffolder-node';
 import { DatabaseService } from '@backstage/backend-plugin-api';
 import { DiscoveryService } from '@backstage/backend-plugin-api';
 import { Duration } from 'luxon';